kelseyhightower/envconfig/README.md

 ### Alternative Variable Names

-A specification struct may be annotated with the `alt:"<name>"` tag to change the name of the environmental variable `envconfig` accepts.
+A specification struct may be annotated with the `alt:"<name>"` tag to change the name of the environment variable `envconfig` accepts.

 For example,